HaNdTriX/infer-next-props-type/README.md

 # InferNextPropsType

-Gets inferred typings for getStaticProps or getServerSideProps.
+Gets inferred typings for `getStaticProps` or `getServerSideProps`.

 ## Install